-The Commission will consider these claims for exemption however, due to the lateness of the submissions; it may not have sufficient time to make a recommendation to the Minister at the time of preparing the final report.
+The Commission determined that it would not have sufficient time to make a recommendation regarding this exemption request to the Minister at the time of preparing the final report.
+As such, the Commission will accept exemption requests after publication of the Minister's decision.